MrHardcode/Fog-Carport/README.md

   </p>

 Made by Group 2, consisting of these [4 students](https://github.com/HrBjarup/Fog-Carport/graphs/contributors) of Computer Science AP, CPHBusiness, Kgs.
 Lyngby, Denmark.
-This is the repository for our third project of the second semester.
+This is the repository for our final project of the second semester.

 #### Project description